loophp/DockLatex/README.md

 ## Goals

-This project is an easy and quick way to build and publish Latex documents.
+This project is an easy and quick way to build and publish [LateX][http latex] documents.

 The goals of this project are:

-* Automatize as much as possible all the things through makefile/taskfile.
+* Automatize as much as possible all the things through a Makefile or a Taskfile,
-* Should be operating system agnostic
+* It must stay operating system agnostic,
-* Provide an easy way to publish documents through Github Actions
+* Provide an easy way to publish documents through Github Actions.

 ## Usage

-* To build a document once:
+### To build a document once

+This will try to convert the `INPUT` file into a PDF file.

 * `task build INPUT=src/sample/index.tex`
 * `make build INPUT=src/sample/index.tex`

-* To watch a document and enable hot reload/rebuild:
+### To watch a document and enable hot reload/rebuild

+Continually update the PDF files whenever changes are made to source files.

 * `task watch INPUT=src/sample/index.tex`
 * `make watch INPUT=src/sample/index.tex`

+### To run some checks

+This will run [lacheck][http lacheck], [chktex][http chktex] and [latexindent][http latexindent] on all the `.tex` files recursively.

+* `task lint INPUT=src/sample/index.tex`
+* `make lint INPUT=src/sample/index.tex`

-* To remove build files:
+### To remove build files

+This will delete the `build/` directory, deleting all the resulting PDF files that were generated.

 * `task clean`
 * `make clean`

-* To run some checks:
-  * `task lint INPUT=src/sample/index.tex`
-  * `make lint INPUT=src/sample/index.tex`
+## Documentation

+This project is a helper that helps you to produce one or more documents written with [LaTeX][http latex].

+Document sources are in `src/`.
+Each document live in its own unique directory in `src/`.
+The entry file *must* be named `index.tex` in order to get built properly.

-The resulting PDF file will be in the `build` directory.
+The resulting PDF files will be in the `build/` directory.

 ## Examples